Contribute to Principal Leadership

 If you use an extended quotation (including charts, graphs, and tables) from another publication, you must obtain written permission from that publisher before submitting the manuscript to Principal Leadership.
 This permission must accompany the manuscript and be properly credited.

 As publisher, NASSP protects its rights and those of its authors from copyright infringement.
-An author who requests permission to republish his or her submission generally receives it, with the understanding that the author will cite NASSP as the original publisher.
+An author who requests permission to republish their submission generally receives it, with the understanding that the author will cite NASSP as the original publisher.
 Each author is responsible for the accuracy of references, quotations, tables, and photo releases and should inform NASSP if the article has been published elsewhere.
 In accepting a manuscript, we ask the author to sign a statement that:

 - The submission is original